ros2/ros2_documentation/source/Contact.rst

 * For commercial posts, see also `this discussion <https://discourse.ros.org/t/sponsorship-notation-in-posts-on-ros-org/2078>`_.

 Minimize references to content behind pay walls.
-The content posted on the wiki and in Ask should "generally" be free and open to all users.
+The content posted on `ROS Discourse <https://discourse.ros.org/>` and `ROS Answers <https://answers.ros.org/>` should "generally" be free and open to all users.
 Links to content behind pay walls such as private journal articles, text books, and paid news websites, while helpful and relevant, may not be accessible to all users.
 Where possible primary sources should be free and open with paid content playing a supporting role.

 Single link posts are to be avoided.
 Generally speaking, posting a single link answer is less helpful and can be easily confused with spam.
 Moreover, links may degrade over time or be replaced.
 Paraphrasing a link's content along with some contextual information and attribution is often much more helpful.